gvwilson/fiction/iffy/index.md

 Who else knows about this?
 No, no, none of that."
 He waved away whatever Wales was about to say.
-"Somebody or something went to a lot of trouble to subvert Doctor Johel's G-80.
+"Somebody or something went to a lot of trouble to hack Doctor Johel's precious G-80.
 And then there's this."
 He gestured to bring up a ghostly video of a patched-together maintenance bot twitching and shaking on damp gray cobblestones.